Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms with the environment-induced interatomic interaction

 \subsubsection{Two circularly accelerated atoms initially prepared in a separable state $|10\rangle$}

-We assume that the two atoms are initially prepared at the separable state $|10\rangle$.
-In Fig.~\ref{kencir1-2} we take $\kappa/\omega=1000$ and $\omega L=1$ and plot the concurrence dynamics in $\kappa$-deformed spacetime and Minkowski spacetime.
-This chosen initial sate may induce the environment-induced interatomic interaction, which is embodied by the extra term $\sin^2(4D\tau)e^{-8A_1\tau}$ and has significant contributes to the two-atom entanglement dynamics.
+We assume that the two atoms are initially prepared in the separable state $|10\rangle$.
+As shown in Fig.~\ref{kencir1-2}, we take $\kappa/\omega=1000$ and $\omega L=1$ and plot the concurrence dynamics in $\kappa$-deformed and Minkowski spacetimes.
+This chosen initial state can cause the environment-induced interatomic interaction, which is embodied by the extra term $\sin^2(4D\tau)e^{-8A_1\tau}$ and significantly contributes to the two-atom entanglement dynamics.

-We first note that entanglement will be generated as a result of the vacuum fluctuation of quantum field and the motion of atoms.
-We can also find that, as above, there is an oscillatory manner for the entanglement dynamics during the initial period, which is from the environment-induced interatomic interaction dominated by the trigonometric term $\sin^2(4D\tau)$.
-The oscillation frequency decreases as the growth of the centripetal acceleration.
-In addition, this oscillation form decays to the case of Minkowski spacetime after a long time, which is determined by the exponential term $e^{-8A_1\tau}$.
-Therefore, the difference of entanglement dynamics between the $\kappa$-deformed spacetime case with a LDP and Minkowski spacetime case is more obvious during initial period when the environment-induced interatomic interaction is considered.
-This tells us that the environment-induced interatomic interaction between two circularly accelerated atoms is beneficial to discriminate these two universes through entanglement generation dynamics.
+We first note that entanglement will be generated as a result of the vacuum fluctuation of the quantum field and the motion of atoms.
+We also find that, as discussed previously, the oscillatory manner of the entanglement dynamics is observed during the initial period, which is attributed to the environment-induced interatomic interaction dominated by the trigonometric term $\sin^2(4D\tau)$.
+The oscillation frequency decreases as the centripetal acceleration increases.
+In addition, this oscillation form decays to that of the Minkowski spacetime case after a long time, which is determined by the exponential term $e^{-8A_1\tau}$.
+Therefore, the differences in the entanglement dynamics between the $\kappa$-deformed spacetime case with an LDP and the Minkowski spacetime case are more obvious during the initial period when the environment-induced interatomic interaction is considered.
+This finding indicates that the environment-induced interatomic interaction between two circularly accelerated atoms is beneficial to discriminate between these two universes through entanglement generation dynamics.